-Top 5 4th Quarter Trades of Fo - GuruFocus.com
+Top 5 4th Quarter Trades of FO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Foster Group, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were FORT WASHINGTON INVESTMENT ADVISORS INC /OH/’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 17.97 and a price-book ratio of 3.30.
+In terms of valuation, Touchstone Strategic Income Opportunities ETF has a price-earnings ratio of 13.00 and a price-book ratio of 1.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Foster Group, Inc. reduced their investment in ARCA:VTV by 23,495 shares.
-The trade had a 0.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $136.83.
+During the quarter, FORT WASHINGTON INVESTMENT ADVISORS INC /OH/ bought 262,945 shares of NYSE:BA for a total holding of 424,562.
+The trade had a 0.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $153.37.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.